cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 .. code-block:: python

     outlier_kwargs = {
-        "threshold": # floating value between 0 and 1 that sets the sensitivity of the outlier detection algorithms, based on either features or pred_probs..
+        "threshold": # floating value between 0 and 1 that sets the sensitivity of the outlier detection algorithms, based on either features or pred_probs.
-    	"ood_kwargs": # dict of keyword arguments to constructor `OutOfDistribution()`{
+        "k": # integer representing the number of nearest neighbors for nearest neighbors search (passed as argument to `NearestNeighbors`), if necessary, Used with features, "t": # integer used to modulate the strength of the transformation from distances to scores that lie in the range [0, 1].
+Used with features, "scaling_factor": # floating value used to normalize the distances before they are converted into scores.
+Used with features, "metric": # string or callable representing the distance metric used in nearest neighbors search (passed as argument to `NearestNeighbors`), if necessary, Used with features, "ood_kwargs": # dict of keyword arguments to constructor `OutOfDistribution()`{
     		"params": {
     			# NOTE: Each of the following keyword arguments can also be provided outside "ood_kwargs"

-    			"knn": # `knn` argument to constructor `OutOfDistribution()`.
-Used with features, "k": # `k` argument to constructor `OutOfDistribution()`.
-Used with features, "t": # `t` argument to constructor `OutOfDistribution()`.
-Used with features, "adjust_pred_probs": # `adjust_pred_probs` argument to constructor `OutOfDistribution()`.
-Used with pred_probs, "method": # `method` argument to constructor `OutOfDistribution()`.
+    			"adjust_pred_probs": # `adjust_pred_probs` argument to constructor `OutOfDistribution()`.
+Used with pred_probs,
+    			"method": # `method` argument to constructor `OutOfDistribution()`.
 Used with pred_probs, "confident_thresholds": # `confident_thresholds` argument to constructor `OutOfDistribution()`.
 Used with pred_probs,